 I wrote a post a few weeks ago called 3 Words to Stop Arguing with your Toddler.
 I feel like I’ve gotten into a bad rut of yelling at Lily and Maggie when I’m “disciplining” them.
 That’s not real discipline, they get nothing out of it, I just end up feeling bad for yelling.
 It makes me feel even worse when they are playing house together and whoever is playing the Mom yells at whoever is playing the child.
+So what does loving discipline mean?
+Why loving discipline?

 Anyway, one of the techniques I’ve been using lately to diffuse the situation, both for myself and the girls, is taking a little breather and reminding myself and them that I love them.
 Just saying I love you makes a huge difference.